 When you have finished washing the refrigerator, it is time to get organized!
 It is so much better to have an organized fridge than a messy one.
 Easier for meal prep, finding healthy snacks and it’s so much nicer on the eyes too.

 You can organize your fridge however you like, but this is how I organize my fridge.
 My lower drawers are filled with fruits and veggies, which is great because then my kids can grab some fruit as an easy, healthy snack!
 I also make sure to have the yogurt and cheese where the kids can easily see and reach, because those are also great healthy mom-approved snacks.

 Maintaining Your Clean Fridge

 It can be so rewarding to have a clean and organized fridge.
-Meal prep and grocery shopping is much more simple when you can SEE what you have and what you need to grab from the store.
+Meal prep and grocery shopping are much more simple when you can SEE what you have and what you need to grab from the store.

 I have a google assistant, all over my home, which helps me keep track of the groceries I need to buy.
-Seriously, I have google hubs and mini’s in every room, so if I remember that we need ketchup while I’m folding the laundry, I can add it to my list with my voice.
+Seriously, I have google hubs and mini in every room, so if I remember that we need ketchup while I’m folding the laundry, I can add it to my list with my voice.
 This is has been a lifesaver, a money saver and a sanity saver too.
 But having a clean and organized fridge can certainly help with this also, you don’t need all the google assistants like me!

 - How To Clean A Self Cleaning Oven Without Using The Self Cleaning Feature